-  Definitely!
 We would love you to continue coming to Foundation Club if you attended over the Summer.
-The artists all have new sessions planned - some of these will build on what we did last time, but none of them will be an exact repeat, so it’s 100% worth returning.
-We’re hoping to have some exciting new elements this time such as the opportunity to complete your Silver Arts Award, work with Northumbria University staff, an online platform to share work and chat directly to artists and BALTIC staff outside of video calls, and workshop-related materials posted out to you for each Part!
+The artists all have new sessions planned - some of these will build on what we did last time, but none of them will be an exact repeat, so it is definitely worth returning.

 I’ve been working on my own work recently and would like some advice, who can help?

-Our off-screen catch ups, which take place twice during each part, will be a time to share your work with the artists, BALTIC staff and other participants, get feedback and give feedback on others’ work too, in a supportive, pressure-free environment.
-Some of our video call sessions will also be ‘group crit’ style discussions where you can share your work, as well as help, discuss and advise others about theirs.
+Our off-screen catch ups, which take place twice during each part on Google Classroom, will be a time to share your work with the artists, BALTIC staff and other participants, get feedback and give feedback on others’ work too, in a supportive, pressure-free environment.

 Will this be just like school?